Passive interferometric symmetries of multimode Gaussian pure states: Motivation and background

-The Schwinger representation of $\mathrm{SU(2)}$ \cite{Schwinger} maps a pair of harmonic oscillators to a single spin whose spin quantum numbers are determined by the sum and difference of quanta in each of the oscillators.
-It is a bosonic realization of a Lie algebra and is a mutiplicity-free direct sum of all the unitary irreducible representations of $SU(2)$ \cite{Chaturvedi2006}.
-In an optical setting, the harmonic oscillators are qumodes that occupy a Fock space---i.e., an infinite dimensional Hilbert space endowed with the orthonormal basis $\{\ket{n}\}_{n=0}^{\infty}$ and operators $\hat{a}$, $\hat{a}^{\dagger}$ satisfying $[\hat{a},\hat{a}^{\dagger}]=1$.
+The Schwinger representation of $\group {SU}(2)$ \cite{Schwinger} maps a pair of harmonic oscillators to a single spin whose spin quantum numbers are determined by the sum and difference of quanta in each of the oscillators.
+It is a bosonic realization of a Lie algebra and is a mutiplicity-free direct sum of all the unitary irreducible representations of $\group {SU}(2)$ \cite{Chaturvedi2006}.
+Here we summarize the usual approach and generalize it to the Schwinger representation of $\group U(2)$.

+In an optical setting, the harmonic oscillators used in the Schwinger representation of $\group {SU}(2)$ are qumodes that occupy a Fock space---i.e., an infinite dimensional Hilbert space endowed with the orthonormal basis $\{\ket{n}\}_{n=0}^{\infty}$ and operators $\op a$, $\op a^\dag$ satisfying $[\op a,\op a^\dag]=1$.
 The Schwinger spin operators are